 Transparency is key to your ability to reassure your employees their health and safety is valuable to the company.
 Showing them you have a plan for addressing COVID-19 through employee testing as they return to the workforce may help to reduce anxiety and improve morale.
 Demonstrate your commitment to their health through your planned response to COVID-19 – including antibody and active disease testing, OSHA cleaning protocols, workflow evaluations, and position assignments to ensure everyone is able to do their best work while also staying safe and healthy.

-A stepwise model to follow to ensure that testing and required response is being implemented in your organization is outlined below.
+A stepwise model to follow to ensure that employee health screening and required response is being implemented in your organization is outlined below.

 Step 1: Learn

-Keep your workforce safe by providing COVID-19 Clinical Testing to accurately identify sick employees and Antibody Testing to clear for work employees who have been previously exposed and may now be immune.
+Keep your workforce safe by providing workplace covid testing to accurately identify sick employees and Antibody Testing to clear for work employees who have been previously exposed and may now be immune.

 Step 2: Assess

 Continually monitor testing reports with HR to track close contacts of cases for potential risk of COVID-19 exposure.